johnalison/WorkingPhilosophy/WorkingPhilosophy.md

 - Getting angry never makes things better.
 To deal with stress need to get perspective (zoom way in or zoom way out).
 Return to the present moment.
 Accept the obstacle. (via Marcus Aurelius)

+- Dont make things worse: When you find yourself in a hole, stop digging.
+  Practically means that anger, action without plan (aka reaction) doesnt help, it hurts.
+  Remove emotion and make a plan (aka respond)

 # Systems Not Goals